 From what I’ve seen, this is where the most reliable money in writing is.

 Businesses in every industry are trying to connect with people online, and anyone who’s comfortable relating to online audiences can adapt their skills to business needs — all it takes is a willingness to understand an industry and business needs.
+Also, if you’ve ever had a job in retail, fast food, customer service, telemarketing…anything really, you’ve already got insight into more than you probably realize.

 Writing here includes case studies, whitepapers, blogs, news articles, website copy, newsletters, reports, and internal communications.
 Print copy includes conference materials, brochures, flyers, and sales writing.